dmarticus/dmarticus.github.io/_posts/2025-11-07-spinning-plates.md

 The bottleneck becomes "How fast can I read, parse, and respond?" and that’s always been one of my strengths, so it feels fantastic — everything aligns with what I’m good at.

-But when anything in that loop slows down unclear spec, weird bug, flaky infra, life stuff—everything suddenly feels heavier.
+But when anything in that loop slows down unclear spec, weird bug, flaky infra, life stuff — everything suddenly feels heavier.
 The plate stack is tall, and now I’m noticing how many of them are wobbling.

 It stops being "Today was kind of unproductive" and turns into "I failed to keep the system at max output," which is a wild standard to hold myself to, and a fast path to burnout if I let it ossify.